Moonlite-S/VertBot/README.md

 	* Added commands (Only the V!version command so far)
 	* Added a folder for cogs (Not used yet, but I have an idea of what I can use it for)
 	* Added more insomnia (Fuck)

-# TO-DO LIST:
-	- A simple hangman game
-	- Something to interact with the real world (Like commanding a robot IRL)